g9mats/canmove-db/doc/readme.txt

 - It makes it easier to upgrade Drupal although you still need to handle the "empty" nodes and their menu links.

-For more details see separate file drupal.txt.
+For more details of Drupal installation see separate file drupal.txt.

+All files has not been uploaded to GitHub since they are specific to the installation at LU.
+For more information on those see management.txt in this catalog.